m4r35n357/VisualOptimizers/README.md

 Parameter | Meaning
 ----------|-----------
 1 | Display precision (3..36)
-2 | Number format (0 for fixed, 1 for exponential)
+2 | Floating point format (0 for fixed, 1 for exponential)
 3 | Number of dimensions
 4 | Epsilon
 5 | Maximum number of iterations